HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Carbon rating agencies that focus on nature-based projects like REDD+ are also using innovative technologies to provide more quality assurance.

-Another unpopular solution is the application of blockchain in monitoring, reporting, and verification (MRV) of forest projects.
-Blockchain-based MRV can help improve verifiability of REDD+ carbon credits and ensure their permanence.
+Another unpopular solution is the application of blockchain in the monitoring, reporting, and verification (MRV) of forest projects.
+Blockchain-based MRV can help improve the verifiability of REDD+ carbon credits and ensure their permanence.
 Yet, further research is necessary in this field.

 The case of the Amazon in Brazil is an example.
 This jurisdictional REDD+ has a single reference baseline for deforestation.